roundyyy/Spanish_Words_Game/README.md

 ## What is Spanish Words?

 Spanish Words is a vocabulary learning app that helps you memorize Spanish words by matching them with their English translations.
-The app includes over 15,000 word pairs with helpful memory aids called mnemonics.
+The app includes 5,000 word pairs with helpful memory aids called mnemonics.

 ## Features

 - **Matching Game**: Match English words with their Spanish translations
 - **Memory Aids**: Long-press Spanish words to see mnemonics that help you remember them
-- **Large Vocabulary**: Over 15,000 English-Spanish word pairs to learn from
+- **Large Vocabulary**: 5,000 English-Spanish word pairs to learn from
 - **Swappable Layout**: Switch between Spanish-English and English-Spanish matching
 - **Progress Tracking**: The app remembers which words you've already practiced
 - **Sound Effects**: Audio feedback for interactions